jithinjoshi/movie-listing-app/README.md

 ## Description

-This project aims to create a comprehensive User Registration and Authentication system with movies listing, including API endpoints for registration, login, data retrieval, and more.
+This project aims to create a comprehensive User Registration and Authentication system with movie listing, including API endpoints for registration, login, data retrieval, and more.
 It provides both backend APIs and frontend components using React.

 ## Features